crypticism/scala-interview/README.md

 ## Running the application

-Run `docker compose up` to build and run the backend and frontend docker containers
+Run `docker compose up` to build and run the nginx, backend and frontend docker containers

 Once the containers are running, visit `http://localhost:3000` to view the application